Gymnast544/dsi-hdmi-rpi-zero/README.md

 - **Ground**: `VGND` near the charging port works well for ground.
 - **Optional DSi power from the Pi**: you can connect **5V** to **`VIN`** (also near the charging port) if you want the Pi to power/charge the DSi.

-### Known limitations (artifacting / performance)

-- **Artifacting**: due to Raspberry Pi Zero capture limits, some lines may be consistently copied from the line directly above.
-- **Performance**: runs at ~**24 FPS** on a Pi Zero and is not perfectly pixel-accurate.
-The pixel differences are usually subtle unless you’re looking for them.

 ### Pinout

 GPIO 0–3 are avoided (hardware 1.8kΩ pull-ups on PCB).
-GPIO 14/15 are reserved for UART TX/RX.
+GPIO 14/15 are reserved for UART TX/RX, which was mainly used for testing/development.

 > **Note:** Pin 31 (GPIO 6) is physically wired to **LS** (line sync) on the DSi.
 The code refers to this signal as GCK — they are the same signal.